Giulio64/IOT2020Assignments/README.md

 "In this assignment you will create a cloud-based IoT system that collects information from a set of virtual environmental sensors using the MQTT protocol.
 You will also create a simple web site to display the data collected from the sensors."

-The project model a distributed system where a number of einvoirmental stations connected to five different sensors:
+The project model a distributed system where a number of environmental stations connected to five different sensors:

 temperature (-50 ...
 50 Celsius),
 humidity (0 ...
 100%),